 Expats may find that rental contracts in Egypt differ quite markedly from the standard contracts they would be accustomed to in their home country.
 It is possible that a rental agreement may stipulate what types of visitors the tenant is allowed to entertain and whether overnight guests are permitted.

 Some landlords forbid the free mixing of men and women in their properties overnight and there have been instances of expats finding themselves in breach of these terms unintentionally.
 It's therefore quite important that expats read the contract carefully and fully understand their responsibilities and those of the landlord or agent.
 Expats can ask that any ambiguous elements of the contract be clarified.

-In order to secure a rental home, expats may be obligated to pay a number of months' rent upfront in addition to a deposit.
+In order to secure a rental home, expats may be obligated to pay a number of months' rent upfront in addition to a deposit, which is generally at least one month's rent.
 Expats should therefore ensure they have sufficient funds available, and should also take appropriate security precautions to avoid being scammed.
 Reputable estate agents can be helpful in this regard.
 In addition, expats should always view properties in person before making payment.

 The agent and landlord may require expats to pay an agency fee equivalent to one month’s rent.
-Some agents do not charge this fee but expats should find out before using the services from the outset.
+Some agents do not charge this fee but expats should find this out before using their services.

 Utility bills are nearly always the responsibility of the tenant in Egypt and will be an additional expense on top of monthly rental costs.
 Be sure to enquire as to the approximate costs and keep them in mind while budgeting.
 Hold onto all invoices, bills and receipts as proof that these have been paid in case it is requested by the landlord.